Calendar for cultural diversity

 - be the work of a single student or a group of students.

-- drawing – inks, felt pens, charcoal, pastels, crayons
+- drawing, cartooning or sketching - using pencils, inks, felt pens, charcoal, pastels or crayons

 - mixed media - collage, photo montage

-- painting – watercolours, oils, acrylic, gouache, poster paints, sgraffito
+- painting - watercolour, oil, acrylic or gouache paints, sgraffito

 - title of artwork